 In 25 years of running a painting company we’ve seen our share of beautiful paint finishes as well as disappointing finishes.
-Setting aside issues of craftsmanship or skill, the defining feature of each is always related to the quality of the coating in play.
+Setting aside issues of craftsmanship or skill, the defining feature of each is always related to the quality of the paint and primer coating in play.

 Assuming a smooth flat surface, free of defects, a painted wall finished with a cheaper paint may look fine head on but as soon as it is viewed from an oblique angle, walking down a hallway for instance, a lesser paint will show roller strokes, brush lines and the different texture left by each tool – a stipple by the roller, directional drag marks by the brush.

-The same smooth flat surface finished with a high quality paint will not reveal the same defects as the paint has been engineered to coalesce and dry at a slower and more forgiving rate, allowing the textures to blend and overlap, leaving a seamless coating from top to bottom.
+The same smooth flat surface finished with a premium paint will not reveal the same defects as the paint has been engineered to coalesce and dry at a slower and more forgiving rate, allowing the textures to blend and overlap, leaving a seamless coating from top to bottom.

 Our favorite paint is Benjamin Moore’s Century, a bespoke paint offered in limited colors – it finishes to a remarkable soft matte finish that has a smooth touch, almost like a tanned leather.
 Benjamin Moores’ Aura and Regal Select products are also excellent and certainly more affordable.